Youth Programs

 In our group, we talk about gender and gender expression amongst other topics that may be relevant to current events or what is coming up for the group members at any given time.
 We also play games like collaborative story writing, telestrations, and show and tell to help facilitate engagement and connection with all group members.

-Parents and Caregivers in person - you are invited to join a support group just for you.
-We meet 1st Saturday of each month in person from 11am-12:30pm at the Pacific Center.
+Parents and Caregivers IN PERSON: Starting March 2024, this group will meet meet on the 1st and 3rd Saturday of each month in person from 11am-12:30pm at the Pacific Center.
 For more information, reach out to youthprogram@pacificcenter.org

 If you’re a young person who is interested in joining a group, you are more than welcome to reach out to us (youthprogram@pacificcenter.org) at any time with questions or concerns!